ebonnal/streamable/README.md

 from kioss import Pipe
 import requests

-# detects emails in text and raises if any of them is unreachable
+# detects emails domains in text and raises if any of them is unreachable

 # A Pipe can be created from any iterator/iterable,